Operations

 Yes, any time.
 Upgrades take effect immediately and are pro-rated.
 Downgrades take effect at the next billing cycle so you don't lose features mid-month.

-Everything in Growth, for 30 days.
+Everything in Growth, for 90 days.
 No credit card required.
-At day 30 your data stays — you choose a plan, or export it and walk away.
+At day 90 your data stays.
+You choose a plan, or export it and walk away.
 No lock-in.

 No. One flat monthly fee, regardless of how many bookings you process.
 We don't take a cut of channel commissions either.